 Guest Post Written by Dr. Shreya Deshpande, BHMS

-Hair fall is one of the commonest symptoms with which patients present to us.
+Hair-fall is one of the commonest symptoms with which patients present to us.
 Sometimes it is an associated symptom of some other major disease symptom or it is the disease per say.
 I have not observed any age limit for this problem.
 Rather, the age limit is decreasing sadly day by day for hair problems.
-Earlier hair troubles usually used to start during mid thirties, but today many teenage girls and boys complain of some or the other hair problems.
-The major complaints about hair are hair fall, dandruff, alopecia aerata, premature graying of hair, brittleness of hair, split ends, dry scaly scalp etc.
+Earlier hair troubles usually used to start during mid-thirties, but today many teenage girls and boys complain of some or the other hair problems.
+The major complaints about hair are hair fall, dandruff, alopecia aerata, premature greying of hair, brittleness of hair, split ends, dry scaly scalp, etc. [click to tweet]

 Factors important to consider before one starts hair treatment homeopathically-

 (1) Root cause– In most cases of hair fall, some or the other cause can be traced, given the patient gives apt history to his doctor (Well, it’s certainly the duty of doctor to pursue the patient to give apt answers).
 The cause can be physical like some intermittent fever that could be traced back, child-birth, lactational phase, some chronic illness, some drug abuse, excess alcoholism, bad hygiene, some hormone treatment, etc. The importance of telling this is that, unless one knows the cause, complete hair treatment cannot be undertaken.
 And it is also important to note that if the causative factor turns into maintaining cause (like for example, in case of bad hygiene), no treatment can be of help.
 Depending upon the cause, apt homeopathic medicine and its dosage can be chosen, but in case of external cause, it has to be nullified before starting treatment.